-rs_init assigns Replication Server's initial partition.
+rs_init assigns Replication Server initial partition.
 You may need additional partitions, depending on the number of databases and remote Replication Servers to which the Replication Server distributes messages.

 A Replication Server can have any number of partitions of varying sizes.
-The sum of the partition sizes is Replication Server's capacity for queued transactions.
+The sum of the partition sizes is the Replication Server capacity for queued transactions.